 31.4.3.5 Collaborative Governance Process and Board Action

-31.4.3.5.1 The NYISO shall submit the results of its project cost/benefit analysis and beneficiary determination to the ESPWG for comment.
-The NYISO shall make available to any interested party sufficient information to replicate the results of the cost/benefit analysis and beneficiary determination.
-The information made available will be electronically masked and made available subject to such other terms and conditions that the NYISO may reasonably determine are necessary to prevent the disclosure of any Confidential Information or Critical Energy Infrastructure Information contained in the information made available.
-Following completion of that review, the NYISO’s analysis reflecting the revisions resulting from the TPAS and ESPWG review shall be forwarded to the Business Issues Committee and Management Committee for discussion and action.
+31.4.3.5.1 The ISO shall submit the results of its project benefit/cost analysis and beneficiary determination to the ESPWG and TPAS, and to the identified beneficiaries of the proposed RETP for comment.
+The ISO shall make available to any interested party sufficient information to replicate the results of the benefit/cost analysis and beneficiary determination.
+The information made available will be electronically masked and made available pursuant to a process that the ISO reasonably determines is necessary to prevent the disclosure of any Confidential Information or Critical Energy Infrastructure Information contained in the information made available.
+Following completion of the review by the ESPWG and TPAS of the project benefit/cost analysis, the ISO’s analysis reflecting any revisions resulting from the TPAS and ESPWG review shall be forwarded to the Business Issues Committee and Management Committee for discussion and action.

-31.4.3.5.2 Following the Management Committee vote, the NYISO’s project cost/benefit analysis and beneficiary determination will be forwarded, with the input of the Business Issues Committee and Management Committee, to the NYISO Board for review and action.
-The Board may approve the analysis and beneficiary designations as submitted or propose modifications on its own motion.
-If any changes are proposed by the Board, the revised analysis and beneficiary designations shall be returned to the Management Committee for comment.
-The Board shall not make a final determination on the project cost/benefit analysis and beneficiary designation until it has reviewed the Management Committee comments.
-Upon final approval of the Board, project cost/benefit analysis and beneficiary designations shall be posted by the NYISO on its website and shall form the basis of the beneficiary voting described in Section 31.4.3.6 of this Attachment Y.
+31.4.3.5.2 Following the Management Committee vote, the ISO’s project benefit/cost analysis and beneficiary determination will be forwarded, with the input of the Business Issues Committee and Management Committee, to the ISO Board for review and action.
+In addition, the ISO’s determination of the beneficiaries’ voting shares will be forwarded to the ISO Board for review and action.
+The Board may approve the analysis and beneficiary determinations as submitted or propose modifications on its own motion.
+If any changes to the benefit/cost analysis or the beneficiary determinations are proposed by the Board, the revised analysis and beneficiary determinations shall be returned to the Management Committee for comment.
+If the Board proposes any changes to the ISO’s voting share determinations, the Board shall so inform the LSE or LSEs impacted by the proposed change and shall allow such an LSE or LSEs an opportunity to comment on the proposed change.
+The Board shall not make a final determination on the project benefit/cost analysis and beneficiary determination until it has reviewed the Management Committee comments.
+Upon final approval of the Board, project benefit/cost analysis and beneficiary determinations shall be posted by the ISO on its website and shall form the basis of the beneficiary voting described in Section 31.4.3.6 of this Attachment Y.

 31.4.3.6 Voting by Project Beneficiaries

-31.4.3.6.1 Only Load Serving Entities determined to be beneficiaries of a proposed project in accordance with the procedures in Section 31.4.3.4 of this Attachment Y shall be eligible to vote on a proposed project.
-The NYISO will, in conjunction with the ESPWG, develop procedures to determine the specific list of voting entities for each proposed project.
+31.4.3.6.1 Only LSEs serving Load located in a beneficiary zone determined in accordance with the procedures in Section 31.4.3.4 of this Attachment Y shall be eligible to vote on a proposed project.
+The ISO will, in conjunction with the ESPWG, develop procedures to determine the specific list of voting entities for each proposed project.

-31.4.3.6.2 The voting share of each Load Serving Entity shall be weighted in accordance with its share of the total project benefits, as allocated by Section 31.4.3.4 of this Attachment Y.
+31.4.3.6.2 The voting share of each LSE shall be weighted in accordance with its share of the total project benefits, as allocated by Section 31.4.3.4 of this Attachment Y.

-31.4.3.6.3 For a regulated economic transmission project to have its cost allocated under this Attachment Y, eighty (80) percent or more of the actual votes cast on a weighted basis must be cast in favor of implementing the project.
+31.4.3.6.3 The costs of a RETP shall be allocated under this Attachment Y if eighty percent (80%) or more of the actual votes cast on a weighted basis are cast in favor of implementing the project.

-31.4.3.6.4 If the project meets the required vote in favor of implementing the project, and the project is implemented, all beneficiaries, including those voting “no,” will pay their proportional share of the cost of the project.
+31.4.3.6.4 If the proposed RETP meets the required vote in favor of implementing the project, and the project is implemented, all beneficiaries, including those voting “no,” will pay their proportional share of the cost of the project.